robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-09/2/Activities/13_Networking_Review/unsolved/readme.md

   - Filter for DHCP traffic.

-  - There should be four DHCP packets.
+  - There should be five DHCP packets.

  A. Answer the following questions on DHCP: